 - The nature of four-hole cards means that more players see the flop, leading to multi-way pots.

-- Drawing hands are common, so players are less likely to fold to a single bet.
+- Drawing hands is common, so players are less likely to fold to a single bet.

 - Pot control is vital to avoid committing too many chips with a weaker hand.